Reformed Druid Groves & Protogroves

 Mindanao Protogrove MOCC Philippines: Mindanao

-Shrine of the Irish Oak Protogrove RDNA Arkansas: Waldron
+Shrine of the Irish Oak Protogrove RDNA Missouri: (Relocating May 2024–)

 Potomac Protogrove RDNA District of Columbia